Category: Podcast Tips

 But once you hit that point where your audience starts to scale, sponsorships can be a fantastic next step.

-2️⃣ Understand what sponsors actually care about
+2️⃣ Understand what Podcast sponsors actually care about

 Brands don’t just buy ad space; they buy connection.
 Here’s what they’ll want from you: